 Price: From £18,905

 - Looks like a facelift

 Sitting at the more premium end of the hatchback segment (along with the previously mentioned A-Class) is the BMW 1 Series.

-Sink into the seats, turn the key and enjoy that smooth experience.
-The 1 Series is known for being an agile drive.
-But that doesn’t mean it can’t also be incredibly fun too.
-The 1 Series’ rear-wheel-drive sets it apart and makes it totally unique in the segment.
-And it’s that same RWD makes it feel sporty – even racecar-like.
+Sink into the seats, press the start button and enjoy a true sports hatch.
+The 1 Series is known for being an agile drive, but that doesn’t mean it can’t also be incredibly fun too.

 It’s definitely the choice for keen drivers who want to enjoy their behind-the-wheel experience while also being economically minded.

 - Great drive and handling